MicrosoftDocs/powerapps-docs/articles/functions/working-with-data-sources.md

 # Working with data sources in PowerApps #

-Data sources are extensions of [tables](working-with-tables.md) that use connections to retrieve and store information in a service.
-You can use data sources to read and write data in Microsoft Excel workbooks, SharePoint lists, SQL Server tables, and many other services.
+Data sources are extensions of [tables](working-with-tables.md) that can retrieve and store information.
+Connected data sources read and write data in Microsoft Excel workbooks, SharePoint lists, SQL Server tables, and many other services.
+Static data sources and collections are alternative data sources that can be loaded and saved locally.

 ## Data sources ##